ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 4. **Resize** the **Customer Type-Satisfaction** graph to span across panel 1 and 2 by using the sizing controls.

-Cognos Analytics gives a visualization to start based on the data types and number of values of the columns selected, but you can change these visualizations by selecting the **Change Visualization** icon.
+Cognos Analytics gives a visualization to start based on the data types and number of values for the columns selected, but you can change these visualizations by selecting the **Change Visualization** icon.
 That will show the visualizations that best suit the data types of the columns inside the visualization.
 You can always select **More** if you do not see a format you like.
 You can click anywhere else in the dashboard to close this window.

 5. **Select** the **Save** button on the toolbar to save the dashboard.